Fantasy NASCAR Similar Track Guide

 Unique

-It’s all theory, but Richmond is the track to really focus on heading into the weekend.
 North Wilkesboro has a unique uphill backstretch and downhill front stretch.
 The banking is 14 degrees in the turns and 3 degrees in the straightaways.
+North Wilkesboro went from the oldest surface in the series, to the newest courtesy of repaving following the 2023 All-Star Race.

 Phoenix